By Melissa Urban

 I’m sharing establishments that do awesome Whole30 meals, plus some of my favorite Food Freedom establishments.
 These are just my favorite choices; we have an incredible dining scene in Salt Lake City, and there are likely many restaurants that offer Whole30-friendly choices.
 And remember, this is just a guide, and not a substitute for your own research.
 Unless a restaurant is an official Whole30 Approved partner, it’s always your responsibility to ask questions about the menu, as items change often and seasonally.

-This guide is current as of January 2019.
-Take care to verify with your server if you have reason to believe that the ingredients or preparation for a dish have changed since the time this guide was produced.
+This guide is current as of January 2021.
+COVID may be affecting a restaurants’ ability to dine-in, or their menu options.The ingredients or preparation for a dish may have changed since the time this guide was updated.

 Taqueria 27 has three locations: one downtown, one south in Holladay, and one east on Foothill.
 Almost all their protein is Whole30-friendly, they’ll do lettuce wraps instead of taco shells and cucumber slices instead of tortilla chips, and have tons of Whole30-compatible guacamole options.
 (And they make a lovely “virgin” margarita with sparkling water, lime juice, fresh limes, and salt.)